 Make sure the performance is really tight though, matching the first track’s phrasing.
 Otherwise, you might end up with a cluttered mix that would be better off with only one track of guitar.

 Start with the close mic – this should comprise the bulk of your guitar sound.
-If it sounds good as it is, stops and don’t add any room or ambient mic – just because you have the extra mic tracks, doesn’t mean you have to use them (but rather have them and not need them than need them and not have them).
+If it sounds good as it is, stop and don’t add any room or ambient mic – just because you have the extra mic tracks, doesn’t mean you have to use them (but rather have them and not need them than need them and not have them).

 For a slightly more distant, but fuller sound, bring up the fader on the ambient or room mics.
 Slowly add those signals to the close sound.
 You’ll have the detail of the close mic, but with the fullness that comes with adding some “room” sound to it.